Salk-Harnessing-Plants-Initiative/data-system/README.md

 1. Manually copy `plant_metadata` and `line_accession_metadata` sheets from the `.xlsx` into 2 independent `CSV` files.
 E.g. `plant_metadata.csv` and `line_accession_metadata.csv`.
 You don't need to touch `container_metadata`.

 2. Clean the data.
-Scrub duplicates, remove invalid columns, replace "N/A" with null, correct dates.
+Scrub duplicates, remove invalid or extraneous columns (e.g. `notes` or `plant_abbrev` columns), replace "N/A" with null, correct dates.

 3. Upload `line_accession_metadata.csv` into the table `line_accession` first using the Retool Database Editor.
+You must use `line_accession` as the primary key.

 4. Upload `plant_metadata.csv` into the table `plant` using the Retool Database Editor.
+You must use `plant_id` as the primary key.

 5. Update the [data migration log](https://github.com/Salk-Harnessing-Plants-Initiative/data-system/releases/) (we are using Github releases to track this, which is kind of janky for now but oh well).